Psalms For Life

 When alternate realities collide

-Those who ignore God give in to evil, which wreaks havoc in both their own lives and the lives of others.
+By ignoring God, we give in to evil, which wreaks havoc in both our lives and the lives of others.
 David chooses rather to submit to God and experience the love that holds the cosmos together.

 A psalm of David, YHWH’s servant.